 How to Use the sudo Command

-The sudo command is used to provide additional privileges to users in order to execute commands that require special permissions.
+The sudo command is used to provide additional privileges to users to execute commands that require special permissions.
 To use the sudo command, you must be a member of the sudoers group and provide your password for authentication.

 The main syntax is: sudo [-u <user> ] <command>